Mike-Honey/media-mentions/README.md

 # Media Mentions

 This project analyses a collection of PDF files which are the "Media Mentions" of my work.
-I try to only select pieces which are from outlets that meet the definition of ["Mass Media"](https://en.wikipedia.org/wiki/Mass_media), but of course such definitions are subjective.
+I try to only select pieces which are from outlets that meet the definition of ["Mass Media"](https://en.wikipedia.org/wiki/Mass_media) or [Academic Journals](https://en.wikipedia.org/wiki/Academic_journal), but of course such definitions are subjective.

 I haven't put in much effort to categorise the pieces, I just use a standardised file name to capture the media source, publication date and media title.